Workers' Comp Benefits FAQs

 As long as you meet the distinct eligibility requirements for both workers’ compensation and social security disability benefits, you may collect both.
 However, your social security disability benefits may be reduced based on the amount of workers’ compensation benefits you are receiving.What Should I do if I am not Getting the Benefits I Deserve?

 Workers’ compensation was created to protect every worker.
-If you are not getting the benefits you deserve and that you are entitled to under Massachusetts’ law, you need to contact an experienced legal team at The Law Offices of Jeffrey S. Glassman today.
+If you are not getting the benefits you deserve and that you are entitled to under Massachusetts’ law, you need to contact an experienced legal team at Jeffrey Glassman Injury Lawyers today.
 Schedule a free consultation to learn how we can help.